ugurkilci/Yapehu/README.md

 # Yapehu
 TR: Bu sitenin amacını koymadım. Çünkü bu sitenin amacını üyelerin koymasını istiyorum.
-Sizce bu sitenin amacı ne olsun?
+Sizce bu sitenin amacı ne olsun?<br />
 EN: I have not the purpose of this site.
 I want to write, because the purpose of the members of this site.
-You get what the purpose of this site?
+You get what the purpose of this site?<br />

 [http://ya.pe.hu] beta 1.1<br />
 <br />